structurizr/structurizr.github.io/dsl/07-expressions.md

 - `element.parent==<identifier>`: elements with the specified parent
 - `element.tag==<tag>[,tag]`: all elements that have all of the specified tags
 - `element.tag!=<tag>[,tag]`: all elements that do not have all of the specified tags
+- `element.properties[name]==value`: all elements that have the specified property with the specified value
 - `element==-><identifier>`: the specified element plus afferent couplings
 - `element==<identifier>->`: the specified element plus efferent couplings
 - `element==-><identifier>->`: the specified element plus afferent and efferent couplings